 NACAC is proud to present the fourth edition of Fundamentals of College Admission Counseling.
-To purchase this textbook, download a copy of the order form or visit our online store.
+To purchase this textbook, download a copy of the order form.

 Member price: $54.99

 Nonmember price: $59.99

 NEW!
 The PDF version of the textbook is now available for the purchase.

 The fourth edition of Fundamentals of College Admission Counseling: A Textbook for Graduate Students and Practicing Counselors is now available for purchase.
 The text is comprised of reflections from practitioner leaders, conceptual and theoretical frameworks, as well as discussions from researchers and faculty of institutions across the country.
 The fourth edition equips practitioners with core knowledge and skill-sets necessary to effectively assist students and families with postsecondary planning and college enrollment.

 Interested in Teaching a College Admission Counseling Course?